 Applicants must complete a bachelor's degree prior to starting the PT program.

 These applicants must hold a bachelor's degree in any field from an accredited college or university and complete all prerequisites for regular graduate admission as listed below with a GPA > 3.00 by the time they would start the PT program.

-Admissions rankings for both groups are determined using the same criteria.
+Admissions rankings for all applicants are determined using the same criteria.
 Acceptance will be based

 on the student's academic ability and aptitude for a career as a physical therapist